-The Florida Department of Agriculture and Consumer Services maintains the State's "Do Not Call" list.
-Florida residents who do not wish to receive sales calls may have their residential, mobile or paging device telephone number included on this list.
+The Florida Department of Agriculture and Consumer Services maintains the Florida-specific "Do Not Call" list.
+Florida residents who do not wish to receive sales calls or sales texts may have their residential, mobile or paging device telephone number included on this list.
 Business numbers may not be included on the list.

-It is unlawful to make telephone sales calls before 8:00 a.m. or after 9:00 p.m. local time or prevent transmission of the solicitor's name or telephone number to the party called.
+It is unlawful to make telephone sales calls before 8 a.m. or after 9 p.m. local time or prevent transmission of the solicitor's name or telephone number to the party called.
+The use of auto dialers with pre-recorded messages is also not permitted in Florida.
 The most frequent violations of the Do Not Call law occur because a solicitor: failed to identify his or her true first and last names and the business on whose behalf he or she is soliciting immediately upon making contact; called a telephone number on the Do Not Call list (subscriber); made a pre-recorded sales call to either a subscriber or non-subscriber.

 Florida Do Not Call Statute - Telephone solicitation, the complete Florida Statute.

 Exemptions to the Florida Do Not Call Law